-1.15.2 Investment Properties - Pharmatelligence Ltd.
+1.15.2 Investment Properties

-Investment properties are those held solely to earn rentals and/or for capital appreciation such as; ground leases, land held for future development as strategic sites and other land and buildings that meet investment property criteria.
+Investment properties are those held solely to earn rentals and/or for capital appreciation such as ground leases, land held for future development as strategic sites and other land and buildings that meet investment property criteria.
 Investment properties are measured at fair value, based on the market value that would be received to sell an asset in an orderly transaction between market participants at the measurement date, reflecting the asset's highest and best use.
+In 2022/2023, no assets owned directly by the Council were classified as Investment Properties.